merovex-press/stranded-series/README.md

 One-paragraph summary of the setting.

-Slipstream is a "one-small-fib" science-fiction series
+Stranded is a "one-small-fib" science-fiction series

 ### WORLD + BACKGROUND